Deutschland sucht den Superstar: Season 9

 For the ninth season of Deutschland sucht den Superstar, jury members Fernanda Brandão and Patrick Nuo were replaced by Bruce Darnell and Cascada's Natalie Horler.
 The winner will receive a recording contract with Universal Music Group and €500,000.
-Participants must be between the ages of 16 and 30 and living in Germany, Austria or Switzerland.
+Participants must be living in Germany, Austria or Switzerland.

+For the first time, the age limit was relaxed.
 The auditions stage had 34 audition events in 33 cities across Germany, Austria and Switzerland.
 35.401 participants auditioned for season 9.
 RTL decided to have a "Top 16" instead of a "Top 15".
 Unlike previous seasons, participants sung in a duet.
 Luca Hänni won season 9.
 At age 17, Luca is the youngest winner-to-date.

 The Cologne district government wants to enforce a law that protect minors.
 The law will not allow minors to participate on stage after 10 PM.
 The issue started last season when this law was enforced for Sebastian Wurth.
 RTL received a 15,000 Euro fine for the incident.
 The candidates that this would affect are Daniele Negroni, age 16; Luca Hänni, age 17; Vanessa Krasniqi, age 17 and Fabienne Rothe, age 16.
 RTL decided to cancel the results show for 7, 14 and 21 April due to the minor protection law.

 Hamburger Morgenpost hinted that Thomas Pegram's elimination was expected because of some of his statistics on Facebook.
 He has the fewest people who clicked the "like" button only 4.105 people and received only 813 comments after the official DSDS Facebook fanpage put up his photo.
 Hamburger Morgenpost continued this when Silvia Amaru was eliminated restating how the lowest "like" total showed who was going to be eliminated before the final decision.
 Silvia Amaru's photo had 4.761 "like" while the competition was at around 10.000 on Sunday 11 March at 10:15 CET.
 Hamburger Morgenpost stated that it should be "clear" for RTL that "Facebook is a power killer" for Deutschland sucht den Superstar.
 In the Top 8, Kristof had the fews likes for his photo and was not voted out of the show.

 Kristof Hering suffered verbal and death threats during his participation during season 9 due to his homosexuality.
 People were writing stuff like "You are sooo gay to .."; "I'll cut your eggs"; "Get out of DSDS, if you value your life" and "I stab you up".
 RTL filed charges against unknown persons because of the threats.

 TV ratings for season 9 have been disappointing.
 None of the mottoshows have reached 5 million viewers. season 1 averaged 8.09 million viewers and season 8 averaged 6.32 million viewers in the show's key demographic (ages 14 to 49).
 Only 4.71 million people watch the final show of season 9.
 This is the lowest viewership in the history of all the final shows of DSDS.
 RTL stated they want to continue with the show declining rates.